-As described in Section 3.8.2.8.3 (Distribution), gray whale occurrence in the TMAA is expected to be seasonal, with their highest likelihood of occurring being between June and August.
+As described in Section 3.8.2.8.3 (Distribution), gray whale occurrence in the TMAA is expected to be seasonal.
 Gray whale call detections are most common on the continental shelf (Rice et al., 2015; Rice et al., 2018; Wiggins et al., 2017).
 Because Eastern North Pacific population of gray whales has been studied so extensively, their migration patterns are relatively well-defined.
 One area identified by Ferguson et al. (2015) as biologically important gray whale migration habitat overlaps the TMAA at its northernmost corner and southwestern edge.
 The migration area was substantiated through vessel and aerial surveys, passive acoustic monitoring, genetic sampling, and expert judgment.
-In the Gulf of Alaska, southbound migration occurs from November to January (outside of the Proposed Action timeframe), while northbound migration occurs from March to May (partially overlapping the Proposed Action timeframe).
-There is little geographical overlap of the migration habitat with the TMAA boundaries, as shown in Figure 5.4-2.
+In the GOA, southbound migration occurs from November to January (outside of the Proposed Action timeframe), while northbound migration occurs from March to May (partially overlapping the Proposed Action timeframe).
+There is little geographical overlap of the migration habitat with the TMAA boundaries, as shown in Figure 5-2.
 Overlap of migration timing with the potential timing of the Proposed Action would occur in April and May.
 Recent passive acoustic monitoring studies infrequently detected migrating gray whales in the TMAA along the continental slope and at Quinn Seamount (Rice et al., 2018).

 In summary, Eastern North Pacific gray whales migrate through habitats throughout the Arctic and western coast of North America, both within and outside of the TMAA.
-Within the TMAA, the best available science indicates that migration occurs primarily within the biologically important area identified by Ferguson et al. (2015) in April and May, and that gray whales could be seasonally concentrated on the continental shelf between June and August; therefore, these habitats can be considered particularly important to gray whales from April through August relative to other locations or seasons in the TMAA.
+Within the TMAA, the best available science indicates that migration occurs primarily within the biologically important area identified by Ferguson et al. (2015) in April and May; therefore, that habitat can be considered particularly important to gray whales relative to other locations or seasons in the TMAA.
 For additional information about gray whales and their habitat use and geographic range, see Section 3.8.2.8 (Gray Whale [Eschrichtius robustus]) of this SEIS/OEIS.